opf/openproject/docs/user-guide/project-overview/README.md

 # Project overview

-The **Project overview** page is a dashboard with important project information.
+The **Project overview** page is a dashboard with important information about the respective project.
 You can display relevant information for your team, such as members, news, project description, work package reports, or a project status.

 | Topic                                                        | Content                                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------- |